 Learn some of these brilliant strategies for teaching really effective poetry comparison for GCSE English Literature, Paper 2, Section B.One of the elements of our students' exam performance we identified as a weakness in last summer's examination series was comparing poems from the AQA poetry anthology, Poems Past and Present, which forms part of GCSE … Continue reading Teach your students how to compare poems for GCSE English Literature, Paper 2, Section B

 What can we take from urban legends and their cinematic equivalents when teaching those elements of great stories and narratives?
 As a university student in the late 1990s, I was fascinated by what was, in hindsight, an early example of viral marketing, for the 1999 film The Blair Witch Project.
-The film's use of found footage … Continue reading How to use urban legends to teach students to write compelling narratives
+The film's use of found … Continue reading How to use urban legends to teach students to write compelling narratives

 The iconic bridge scene is a great stimulus for writing.
 I've developed some resources to make the most of it.
 'I was twelve going on thirteen the first time I saw a dead human being.
 It happened in the summer of 1960, a long time ago, although sometimes, it doesn't seem that long to me.' … Continue reading Why my favourite film, Stand By Me, is a brilliant prompt for creative writing

 This question offers some really great opportunities for students to productively engage with the idea of thinking and writing analytically.
-This is a sequence of learning for GCSE English Language Paper 1, Question 4.
-I think this question offers some really great opportunities for students to engage with the idea of thinking and writing analytically, in the form of a 'mini-essay'.
+GCSE English Language Paper 1, Question 4 offers some really great opportunities for students to engage with the idea of thinking and writing analytically, in the form of a 'mini-essay'.
 The sequence that follows isn't … Continue reading Two very creepy but highly effective extracts for teaching AQA’s GCSE English Language, Paper 1, Question 4